Individual vs Couples Therapy: Which One Works Best for Your Relationship?

 That’s data.
 That saves time.
 And it helps me focus on what will actually help.

-How Our Treatment Helps Men (and Anyone in the “One-Up” Position)
+How My Treatment Helps Men (and Anyone in the “One-Up” Position)

 Many people—often men, but not always—learn to survive by going “one-up”: getting bigger, louder, tougher, more entitled, more shut-down, more superior.

-Grandiosity feels good.
-It dulls empathy.
-It masks consequences.
+Grandiosity can feel good.
+It dulls empathy and masks consequences.

 To help a one-up partner change, we often need leverage—motivation rooted in real-world consequences and rewards: